Additively indecomposable quadratic forms over biquadratic and simplest cubic fields: Preliminaries

 The symbol $\det(Q)$ denotes the determinant of $Q$ and is equal to the determinant of $M_Q$.
 A totally positive definite quadratic form $Q$ is additively indecomposable if we cannot express it as $Q=Q_1+Q_2$ where $Q_1$ and $Q_2$ are totally positive semi-definite quadratic forms in $n$ variables such that $Q_1,Q_2\neq 0$.
-Except for Section \ref{sec:nondec}, we study exclusively decompositions into classical quadratic forms.
+In this definition, we suppose that both $Q_1$ and $Q_2$ (as well as $Q$) are classical.
+However, we can also allow $Q_1$, $Q_2$ or $Q$ to be non-classical, which we do in Section \ref{sec:nondec}.
+However, in the rest of the paper, we consider only decomposition of (classical) forms into classical quadratic forms.
 We say that two quadratic forms $Q$ and $H$ with $n$ variables are equivalent if there is a matrix $N\in\O_K^{n\times n}$ such that $M_Q=NM_HN^{t}$ where $\det(N)$ is a unit in $\O_K$.
 From this, it is clear that if two quadratic forms $Q$ and $H$ are equivalent, then their determinants are associated, i.e., $\det(M_Q)=\varepsilon\det(M_H)$ for some unit $\varepsilon\in\O_K^+$.